pedrolucaslco/santarosa-catalogo/README.md

 ## ✨ Overview

-By using only the image filenames (e.g., `product-59.90.jpg`), the system automatically extracts the product name and price, displaying them dynamically as responsive cards on the page.
+By using only the image filenames (e.g., `1.
+Agnes Adjustable Ring R$229,90.jpg`), the system automatically extracts the product name and price, displaying them dynamically as responsive cards on the page.

 ## 🚀 Technologies Used